steamcheng/esp8266_attic_monitor/README.md

 esp8266_attic_monitor

-This controls an ESP8266 in the garage which monitors temperatureand humidity and publishes data to the network broker via MQTT.
+This controls an ESP8266 in the attic which monitors temperature and humidity and publishes data to the network broker via MQTT.